cube3power/atsd/administration/ssl-ca-signed.md

 ## Verify Certificate

-Login into ATSD by entering its DNS name in the browser address bar and check its certificate by clicking on the SSL security icon.
+Log in to ATSD by entering its DNS name in the browser address bar and check its certificate by clicking on the SSL security icon.

 ## Troubleshooting